ziolai/sediment-transport-rivers/readme.md

-# The Analytics and Numerics of Sediment Transport in Rivers - Modeling Tidal Flow using the Shallow Water Equations
+# The Analytics and Numerics of Sediment Transport in Rivers - Modeling Tidal Flow using the Shallow Water Equations - Harmonic Balancing vs. Time Integration

 ## Domenico Lahaye and Henk Schuttelaars